labri-progress/SGX-DCAP-Quote-Generation-Dockerfile/RemoteAttestation/README.md

 DCAP Remote Attestation
 =======================

-This folder demonstrates DCAP Remote Attestation.
+This sample demonstrates DCAP Remote Attestation.
 It is an adaptation to DCAP of [intel/sgx-ra-sample](https://github.com/intel/sgx-ra-sample).

 A Dockerfile is provided that allows to easily launch the different components of the sample: